 The Nevada Supreme Court recently altered Nevada premises liability law by holding that the open and obvious nature of a dangerous condition does not automatically relieve a landowner from the general duty of reasonable care.”
 Prior to the Foster v.
 Coster case, property owners were not subject to liability if a dangerous condition was open and obvious.
 It is therefore important to discuss the accident with an experienced attorney to determine whether a claim can be brought after a slip and fall accident, and the amount of damages you are entitled to claim.
 For more detailed information, visit our page dedicated solely to Las Vegas premises liability.

-If you or a loved one have been injured in a slip and fall accident, do not hesitate to contact the attorneys of De Castroverde Law Group.
+If you or a loved one have been injured in a slip and fall accident, do not hesitate to contact the attorneys of De Castroverde Law Group – Accident & Injury.
 Our attorneys have years of experience in handling slip and fall cases and will work carefully with you throughout your claim.
 Contact our Las Vegas office today for your initial free consultation, our team of Las Vegas personal injury lawyers are ready to assist you.

 De Castroverde Accident & Injury Lawyers has expertise across a variety of personal injury cases, including: